Have you ever wondered where the butterflies come from for live displays at museums, rainforest exhibits, and the like?

 NOTE: The hillside is steep and the walk requires a reasonable level of fitness, and sturdy footwear.
 Please dress modestly, and refrain from using bug spray - it's fatal for the butterflies.

-A visit to the Butterfly Farm combines well with a PG market-Lubaantun trip.
+A visit to the Butterfly Farm combines well with a PG market-Lubaantun and/or Cacao Trail trip.

-Visit PG market in the morning to meet the local farmers and see their produce, perhaps have a traditional Belizean breakfast of fryjack and beans, and then catch the 11am San Miguel / Silver Creek bus.
-The Bus Driver will drop you off at the entrance road to Lubaantun - around a 15 minute walk.
-We will then meet you at the Lubaantun car park at a pre-agreed time for your journey to Fallen Stones.
+Visit PG market in the morning to meet the local farmers and see their produce, perhaps have a traditional Belizean breakfast of fryjack and beans, and then travel to San Pedro Columbia to visit the Lubaantun Maya Site, then head to Eladio's Chocolate Adventure for a delicious homemade lunch with a final journey up to the Fallen Stones Butterfly Farm.